How to Clean a Dishwasher Filter (Step-by-Step Guide)

 You can also combine both approaches.
 According to GE support, clearing the sump area and filter regularly prevents most drainage problems.
 AHS recommends 1 cup of baking soda and 1 cup of vinegar poured into the drain area, left for 15-20 minutes, then followed by a hot rinse cycle to clean the broader drain path beyond just the filter.

-When Soaking Is Not Enough
+When Soaking Isn’t Enough

 If the filter still looks clogged, discolored, or damaged after a deep clean, replace it.
 Torn mesh, cracked plastic frames, and odor that survives a thorough soak all mean the filter is done.
 See our guide on dishwasher filter types and locations for replacement advice.